scottjehl/PE/README.md

 ### Running pe on the Server

-pe.js can be run in a JavaScript function on a server-side running Node.js, like so:
+pe.js could be run in a JavaScript function on a server-side running Node.js, like so:

 ```js
 import pe from './pe.js';